Eugène Chigot: Return to Paris and the Salon d’Automne

 Eugène Chigot was an active participant in the founding of the Salon d'Automne, now an annual art exhibition held in Paris, which opened on 31 October 1903.
-Perceived as a reaction against the conservative policies of the official Paris Salon, the new exhibition was an immediate success showcasing developments and innovations in early 20th Century art.
+Perceived as a reaction against the conservative policies of the official Paris Salon, the new exhibition was an immediate success showcasing developments and innovations in early-20th-century art.
 The Salon d’Automne from its inception received strong support from artists across the artistic spectrum including some of the most established artists in France that included: Paul Cézanne, Édouard Vuillard and Auguste Rodin who featured works at the inaugural exhibition.
 At the 1905 exhibition Chigot exhibited three canvases featuring the Flanders landscape: Le Soir à Vormouth, Place morte, Jardin en Flanders.
 The salon also witnessed the birth of Fauvism in 1905 and of Cubism in 1910.

-The febrile artistic atmosphere of the later Belle Époque undoubtedly affected Eugène Chigot, who was based in Paris from 1908.
-Whilst Chigot could not be seen as a radical painter it is possible to see a second period in his work from 1905 –1923 where he has incorporated elements of modernist movements especially in the use of colour which becomes more vibrant and abstract.
-During this second period Eugène Chigot painted the landscapes of different regions of France.
-He continued to be inspired by the light and landscapes of Flanders but he also painted in: Versailles, Normandy, Brittany and Ile de France in the north and in Clisson and in the forests of Nivernais.
-He was drawn to the light and exuberant colours of the Côte d'Azur also painting a few canvases over the France-Italy border in Liguria notably at Dolceacqua.
+The febrile artistic atmosphere of the later Belle Époque undoubtedly influenced Eugène Chigot, who was based in Paris from 1908.
+Whilst Chigot could not be seen as a radical painter it is possible to see a second period in his work from 1905 to 1923 where he has incorporated elements of modernist movements especially in the use of colour which becomes more vibrant and expressionistic.
+During this second period, Chigot painted the landscapes of different regions of France and northern Italy travelling extensively throughout his artistic.
+Whilst he continued to be inspired by the light and landscapes of Flanders he painted at Versailles, Normandy, Brittany and Ile de France in the north and in Clisson and in the forests of Nivernais.
+The intense light and exuberant colours of the Côte d'Azur and in Liguria notably at Dolceacqua were subjects in his latter career.